Hello and welcome to the Art & Design Department at Reigate College.

 masterclasses set to unleash our collective creativity during lockdown.’

-TASK: Over the next few weeks, please make the most of the above resources – go on a virtual museum tour, take an online course, or try out some of the activities.
+TASK: Over the next few weeks, please make the most of the above resources – go on a virtual or actual (!) museum tour, take an online course, or try out some of the activities.
 You should complete three or four different things, and above all enjoy finding out more about art and artists!